Forbes List of Richest People in Crypto: What Decentralization?

 In the editor’s letter, written by Forbes Editor Randall Lane and to be published in the Feb 28, 2018 issue, he explains the motive beneath assembling this list.
 The reason is simple, according to them: “Our list provides a snapshot of a pivotal moment, part of the transparency needed to pull crypto away from its provenance as the favorite currency of drug dealers and into the adolescence of a legitimate asset class.”

 So, who are they?
-Statistically speaking, mostly white men - a whopping 90% of them, or 18 out of 20.
+Statistically speaking, mostly white men – a whopping 90% of them, or 18 out of 20.
 The remaining 10% are Asians, a total of two people.
 Women are nowhere to be seen.
+This can be seen through a list of who owns the most bitcoin shares.

 What this list shows us is that to make big money investing, you have to own big money already, more often than not.
 The richest crypto person on this list is Chris Larsen of Ripple, dubbed a “serial entrepreneur” by the Forbes introduction article.
 He was known as an angel investor (an affluent individual who provides capital for a business start-up) long before Ripple came along.
 Matthew Melon, sixth in the list, is heir to one of America’s great banking fortunes and a former chair of the New York Republican Party’s finance committee.
 It doesn’t end there – the majority on this list were well-off before crypto came along.